Shooting (association football)

+In association football, shooting is the act of striking the ball in an attempt to score a goal.
+Shooting is a core attacking skill and may occur in open play, from set pieces, or during a penalty kick.
+A shot is typically taken using the feet, though players may also shoot using the head (a header), particularly when finishing crosses or aerial passes.

-In association football, shooting is hitting the ball in an attempt to score a goal.
-It is usually done using the feet or head.
-A shot on target or shot on goal is a shot that enters the goal or would have entered the goal if it had not been blocked by the goalkeeper or another defensive player.
+A shot on target (also called a shot on goal) is a shot that enters the goal, or would have entered the goal if it had not been saved by the goalkeeper or blocked by another defensive player.